For latest PDF version, see here.

 Programming Languages and Software:

-American Studies Association, Cultural Studies Association, National Women’s Studies Association, Fembot Collective, Transgender Studies Association, Phi Beta Kappa
+National Women’s Studies Association, Fembot Collective, Association of Internet Researchers, Phi Beta Kappa